Straight Talk: Case Studies from Builders and Remodelers

 - Update: MHRA held "Lean Advocate Training", a training course for representatives from nine manufacturing plants, on April 3-7, in Cincinnati, OH.
 The advocates learned how to streamline plant operations and improve quality.
 Their job now is to transfer the knowledge to a "lean team" in each facility.
 MHRA will assess the results of this effort and present the findings to industry.

 Exploring the Supply Chain

-The National Lumber and Building Material Dealers Association is conducting cooperative research with PATH to study innovation and the construction supply chain.
+The National Lumber and Building Material Dealers Association will conduct cooperative research with PATH to study innovation and the construction supply chain.

 Project announcement: Exploring the Supply Chain

 PATH unveiled two Concept Home designs and the first prototype home is slated for construction in 2006.